makinacorpus/django-safedelete/docs/models.rst

     the masked article.

-.. py:data:: DELETED_VISIBLE_BY_PK
+.. py:data:: DELETED_VISIBLE_BY_FIELD

-    This policy is like :py:data:`DELETED_INVISIBLE`, except that you can still access a deleted object if you call the ``get()`` or ``filter()`` function, passing it the ``pk`` parameter.
+    This policy is like :py:data:`DELETED_INVISIBLE`, except that you can still access a deleted object if you call the ``get()`` or ``filter()`` function, passing it the default field ``pk`` parameter.
+Configurable through the `_safedelete_visibility_field` attribute of the manager.

-    So, deleted objects are still available if you access them directly by their primary key.
+    So, deleted objects are still available if you access them directly by this field.

 Signals